Gottfrid-N/Emergent-Engineering/.minecraft/local/kubejs/event_groups/PlayerEvents/decorateChat.md

 Sets the message that the player sent.
 ```

-- `boolean hasGameStage(String var0)`

-  Parameters:
-  - var0: String
+- `String getUsername()`
 ```
-Checks if the player has the specified game stage
+Gets the username of the player that sent the message.
 ```

 - `void addGameStage(String var0)`